ocp/ocp-project/README.md

 Eventually this repo will contain:

-- [`Dockerfile` definitions](src/docker) for CI/CD toolchains, IaC provisioning, application workloads, etc.
+- Useful [`Dockerfile` definitions](src/docker) for CI/CD toolchains, IaC provisioning, application workloads, etc.
 - [Boilerplate blueprints and templates](src/boilerplate) for provisioning new files, modules and projects.
 - CI/CD patterns for scanning, integrating and deploying containerized workloads.
 - Reusable and 'higher-order' [Terraform modules](src/tf/modules).